carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ### collect

 The `collect` operator collects all the items emitted by a channel to a list and return the resulting object as a sole emission.
+This can be extremely useful when combing the results from output of a process.

 ~~~
 Channel